 This page gives an overview of the latest activity in every fluoridating council.
 However, since the introduction of the Health (Fluoridation of Water) Amendment Bill, our focus has been on central Government.
-Therefore, no action has been taken to any local councils since then.
+Therefore we have been focusing on central Government.
+Part of that action has been to write to Health Minister David Clark and Prime Minister Jacinda Ardern.

 For more detailed information see is my town fluoridated?